What is Reverb Effect in Audio Mixing and how do we Apply it?

 The delay effect fills the space between musical notes.

-If you have a creation in which the notes are far apart and you don’t add any reverb, it will sound cold.
+If you have a creation in which the notes are far apart and you do not add any reverb, it will sound cold.

-In this case, it’s recommended to use a little reverb.
+In this case, it is recommended to use a little reverb.

 This gives a nice feeling and a more satisfying result.